kfinger85/digital-resume/index.md

 	    - Program GPA: 3.2
       Software Development Relevant Coursework:
 	  Participated in team, Agile/Scrum-based Software Development cycle, which included:
-	    -  Sprint planning, daily scrum, report tracking, end of sprint product demo and retrospective.                              	    •  Worked collaboratively within a team to maintain and update a code base.
+	    -  Sprint planning, daily scrum, report tracking, end of sprint product demo and retrospective.
+	    -  Worked -collaboratively within a team to maintain and update a code base.
 	    -  Practiced code reviews to maintain high standard of intelligibility of the code base.
 	    -  Identified areas of code/logic complexity/errors to improve performance of code base.
-	    -  Version control and report tracking tools used: Git, GitHub, Zenhub, and Code Climate. 	    	    •  Technology and testing tools used: JavaScript, Java, Leaflet, React, SQL, JSON, JUnit, Jest.
+	    -  Version control and report tracking tools used: Git, GitHub, Zenhub, and Code Climate.
+	    -  Technology and testing tools used: JavaScript, Java, Leaflet, React, SQL, JSON, JUnit, Jest.